2Checkout/creloaded-2checkout/README.md

 1. Sign in to your 2Checkout account
 2. Click the **Account** tab and **Site Management** subcategory
 3. Under **Direct Return** select **Given Links Back to my Website**
-4. Under **Secret Word** enter your Secret Word (Must be the same value entered in your osCommerce admin.)
+4. Under **Secret Word** enter your Secret Word (Must be the same value entered in your Loaded Commerce admin.)
 5. Click **Save Changes**